About Clean Water Kenya

 About Ken Clark – The Founder of Clean Water Kenya

 Ken Clark was born and raised in New Jersey and after high school served honorably in the U.S. Navy from 1970-1976.
-During his 45 years of adult life, Ken has worked at many occupations including Good Humor Man, over-the-road truck driver, Pastor, llama herder and small business owner.
+During his adult life, Ken has worked at many occupations including Good Humor Man, over-the-road truck driver, Pastor, llama herder and small business owner.
 He has raised 3 children, been blessed with 2 grandchildren and is happily married.

 Mr. Clark is the author of “OTHER SONS AND DAUGHTERS: A TRUE ACCOUNT OF CIVILIAN CONVOY DRIVERS IN IRAQ” – a chronicle of his work during the Iraq War from 2005-2009.
 He also co-authored with his wife Judy a children’s book entitled “WIGGLES AND BUTTON.”